-If you are not using a proper automation tool that helps you in tying all customer information at one place, you cannot do multichannel marketing.
+If you are not using a proper automation tool to tying all customer information in one place, you cannot do multichannel marketing.
 The unified lead profiling in Aritic PinPoint helps you to tie together online and offline activities.
 Merging all data of a single customer under a single profile dashboard helps in segmentation.
-Also, with a unified lead profiling feature, Aritic PinPoint also has the abilities to identify duplicate profiles.
-This means, if a single user adds two different email IDs while accessing our product, we will know that. 🙂
+With a unified lead profiling feature, Aritic PinPoint also can identify duplicate profiles.
+It means, if a single user adds two different email IDs while accessing our product, we will know that. 🙂

 - It’s a costly affair

-Not all organizations have the budget to successfully implement multichannel marketing.
+Not all organizations have the budget to implement multichannel marketing successfully.
 Most SMBs don’t embark on this journey because they are simply can’t afford it.
-Hiring an expert or outsourcing a consultant to take care of multichannel marketing are both very expensive approaches to running sophisticated marketing campaigns.
+Hiring an expert or outsourcing a consultant to take care of multichannel marketing are both costly approaches to running sophisticated marketing campaigns.

 - Developing a consistent experience, consistently

-While you might be always able to plan your campaigns perfectly, it can be quite difficult to always keep your messaging consistent across all platforms.
-So, everyone should be always on the same page about sending out the same ‘core’ message across all channels.
-This goes alongside the fact that your content should be tailored as per the medium that you are sharing it on and the audience that majorly uses that medium.
+While you might always plan your campaigns perfectly, it can be quite challenging to keep your messaging consistent across all platforms.
+So, everyone should always be on the same page about sending out the same ‘core’ message across all channels.
+It goes alongside the fact that you should tailor your content promotion as per the medium you share it on and the audience that majorly uses that medium.
 An Instagram Sponsored ad and a Google search ad could have the same core message but need to be shown differently.

 Who’s doing it right – Multichannel Marketing Examples